CristianoYL/rest-api-sections/guides/How To Deploy Python App Using uWSGI And Nginx.md

 ## Creating a Postgres user

-We use the following command to create a user:
+We use the following command to switch to a super user in Postgres named `postgres` and use it to create a Postgres user:

 ```
 sudo -i -u postgres